Piotr Zioła: Career

 In 2008 he won first prize in the Piosenkobranie competition.
 In 2012 he had his television debut as a 16-year-old in the Polish edition of X Factor.
 Although his performance of "Valerie" by Amy Winehouse was liked by the judges, he didn't make it to the next stage.
 After the show he met a music producer Marcin Bors and they started a collaboration.

 In 2015 he appeared on the Spring Break Showcase Festival & Conference in Poznań.
 There, he met Justyna Święs and the band Rysy, with whom he collaborated on a track "Przyjmij brak".
 In the same year he performed on Open’er Festival, Warsaw Musik Week and Europejskie Targi Muzyczne "Co Jest Grane?" in Warsaw, and in August he performed with Rysy on Tauron Nowa Muzyka (with the track "Przyjmij Brak").
 In October/November he published his debut single – "Podobny".
 22 April 2016 was the date of the premiere of his first LP Revolving Door, with lyrics by Karolina Kozak, Gaba Kulka i Radek Łukasiewicz.
-In 2017 he was nominated to 2017 Fryderyki Awards in the categories of fonographic debut of the year and pop album of the year; in April he won in the first of those two categories.
+In 2017 he was nominated to 2017 Fryderyki Awards in the categories of phonographic debut of the year and pop album of the year; in April he won in the first of those two categories.